• Skip to primary navigation

 Ham and cheese quiche.

 Ham and Cheese Quiche is simple to make.
-This delicious ham and cheese quiche uses only five ingredients and is easy to put together.
+This delicious quiche uses only five ingredients and is easy to put together.
 I like to use gruyere cheese in this quiche recipe, but other cheeses will also work.
 For the ham, my choice tends to be Black Forest Ham.
-The ham and cheese quiche is perfect for brunch or a light dinner with a green salad.
-Whatever the occasion, you will not be disappointed by this fantastic ham and cheese quiche.
+However, it is also delicious with leftover Easter ham!

 Ham and cheese quiche.